Disentangling Popularity and Quality: An Edge Classification Approach for Fair Recommendation: Experiments

 \subsection{Performance comparison}

 In this section, we present a detailed comparison of the performance of our model against the mentioned baselines.
-The results are shown for two experimental settings, with evaluations at top 100 and top 300 recommendation cutoffs.
-We report the results in Tables \ref{tbl:performance_comparison1} and \ref{tbl:performance_comparison2}.
+The results are shown for four experimental settings, with evaluations at top-20, top-50, top-100, and top-300 recommendation cutoffs.
+We report the results in Tables \ref{tbl:performance_comparison_300} and \ref{tbl:performance_comparison_20}.
 Over each dataset and for every metric, the best performance is highlighted in bold, while the second-best is underlined.
-The key observations are as follows: \begin{itemize} \item LightGCN and LightGCN+Reg: These models provide a solid baseline but generally underperform in comparison to state-of-the-art approaches.
+The key observations are as follows: \begin{itemize} \item LightGCN and Reg: These models provide a solid baseline but generally underperform in comparison to state-of-the-art approaches.
 Their performance is consistent but lower across most datasets and cutoffs.
-LightGCN+Reg, which incorporates a fairness-based regularization term, shows a slight improvement in ranking metrics.
+Reg, which incorporates a fairness-based regularization term, shows a slight improvement in ranking metrics.
 However, it does not significantly enhance the overall recommendation quality.
 On the other hand, considering fairness, these two models perform well on some fairness metrics.
-LightGCN+Reg even achieves the best PRU score in certain instances and is a close second in others.
+Although the results vary across datasets, Reg achieves better fairness than LightGCN in nearly half of the cases.
 This indicates that the added regularization can enhance fairness to some extent.
 However, despite these improvements, the models still struggle with overall fairness.
 This is evident in other metrics such as EO and PRI, where they exhibit disparities in recommendation quality.
-While they make some strides towards fairness, they lack mechanisms specifically designed to ensure equity across all item groups, which limits their broader fairness impact. \item r-AdjNorm: This model performs well in both large and sparse datasets.
-It is generally ranked second or third in performance metrics. r-AdjNorm strikes a good balance between improving the quality of recommendations and maintaining simplicity, but falls behind more complex models in certain cases, especially at lower cutoffs. r-AdjNorm also struggles with fairness: while it is slightly better than LightGCN and LightGCN+Reg, it is still less effective than our proposed method. \item APDA: This model can be considered the most powerful baseline, particularly in performance-related metrics such as Recall, NDCG, MRR, and MAP.
-It consistently performs best across the datasets at both cutoffs, making it the top model in terms of accuracy and quality metrics.
-However, its focus on performance comes at the cost of low fairness.
-This makes it less ideal in scenarios where fairness is a crucial consideration, despite its superior accuracy. \item Our model: In terms of overall performance, our model is highly competitive, often ranking second (or third) after APDA.
-While it occasionally falls short in absolute performance compared to APDA, it consistently provides robust results across all datasets and cutoffs.
-The key distinction is that our model maintains high performance while also incorporating fairness considerations, making it a balanced solution.
-It consistently achieves the best fairness results across all datasets, with the lowest EO, PRU, and PRI scores.
-This means our model is fairer in its treatment of different item groups, ensuring that no group is disproportionately favored or disadvantaged. \end{itemize}
+While they make some strides towards fairness, they lack mechanisms specifically designed to ensure equity across all item groups, which limits their broader fairness impact. \item r-AdjNorm: This model performs well across all datasets and is generally ranked second or third in performance metrics. r-AdjNorm strikes a good balance between improving the quality of recommendations and maintaining simplicity, but falls behind more complex models in certain cases.
+In terms of fairness, r-AdjNorm achieves the best metrics in some cases and ranks as the second-best in others, demonstrating strong fairness performance overall—outperforming LightGCN and Reg, but still trailing our proposed method in most scenarios.